min69u/Reforestation/README.md

-## Did you hear about the bread factory burning down?
-They say the business is toast.
+## I just read a book about Stockholm syndrome.
+It was pretty bad at first, but by the end I liked it.